hoprnet/docs-rpch-net/docs/tutorial-extras/Using-RPCh-with-your-own-wallet.md

 (**3**) That's all!
 Now you have RPCh running, You can use it on any wallet by adding the local URL from the pop-up to your wallet as the RPC URL for a new network.

+![RPC URL](/img/RPC_URL.png)

 **Note:** If you are using a VPS to run RPCh, replace `localhost` with your VPS IP address, for example: `http://142.93.5.175:8080/?exit-provider=https://primary.gnosis-chain.rpc.hoprtech.net` would be my RPC URL if my VPS had the IP address: `142.93.5.175`.

-![RPC URL](/img/RPC_URL.png)

-This endpoint is the same for everyone, so you can copy it from here:
+This original endpoint is the same for everyone, so you can copy it from here:

 ```
 http://localhost:8080/?exit-provider=https://primary.gnosis-chain.rpc.hoprtech.net
 ```
+### Example Use

 Here is an example of adding this to MetaMask for the `Gnosis chain` with chain ID: `100`.
 If you want to use RPCh with a different chain, e.g. `Ethereum Mainnet`, use the corresponding chain ID: `1`.